mawinkler/c1-playground/docs/index.md

 - No `git clone`.
 - No `daemon.json` configuration.
-- It got a menu :-).
-Run it via `playground` from anywhere on your system.
+- Run the menu by executing `playground` from anywhere on your system.
 - Bootstrapping has never been easier!

+## Change Log

+07/07/2023

+- EKS with Amazon Linux nodes now support Application Load Balancing (required for XDR for Containers).
+The other two variants will follow
+- Built in attack victims are now using ALBs instead of ELB classic

+## Currently Work in Progress

+- Preparing the sub project `terraform-awsone` to integrate with V1ES for Server & Workload Protection (Windows & Linux)
+- Enable ALB for Bottlerocket and Fargate cluster

 ## Requirements and Support Matrix